Aurland: General information

 Aurland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the Aurland parish (prestegjeld) with the sub-parishes (sokn) of Aurlandsvangen, Flåm, and Undredal.
 In 1859, the sub-parish of Nærøy was created by separating it from the sub-parish of Undredal.
 The municipal borders have not changed since 1838.

 Name

-The name Aurland derives from the Old Norse words aurr (which means "gravel") plus land (which means "land" or "district").
+The municipality (originally the parish) is named after the old village of Aurland (Aurland) since the first Vangen Church was built there.
+The first element is aurr which means "gravel" or "moist earth".
+The last element is land which means "land" or "district".

 Coat of arms

-Aurland's coat of arms was granted on 22 May 1987.
-The arms depict a silver colored goat's head on a blue background.
-A goat was considered an appropriate symbol for the municipality since the area is famed for its production of goat cheese and goat farming.
+The coat of arms was granted on 22 May 1987.
+The official blazon is "Azure, a goat buck's head erased argent" (På blå grunn eit avrive sølv geitebukkhovud).
+This means the arms have a blue field (background) and the charge is the head of a male goat.
+The goat head has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+A goat was considered an appropriate symbol for the municipality since the area is famed for its goat farming and its production of goat cheese.
+The arms were designed by Inge Rotevatn.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Aurland.
 It is part of the Sogn prosti (deanery) in the Diocese of Bjørgvin.